NDevTK/infra/go/src/infra/cmd/mac_toolchain/README.md

-tasks. ~~iOS kind has iOS SDK and default iOS runtime installed additionally.~~ (**As of 2023, Xcode is now uploaded as a whole to the "mac" package if you are on MacOS13+, so there is no difference between mac and ios kind -- both will install the entire Xcode.app with iOS runtime included**) If not specified, the tool installs a mac kind.
+tasks. ~~iOS kind has iOS SDK and default iOS runtime installed additionally.~~ (**As of 2023, Xcode is now uploaded as a whole to the "mac" package if you are on MacOS13+, so there is no difference between mac and ios kind -- both will install the entire Xcode.app with ~~iOS runtime included~~**)
+(**As of Xcode 15, runtime is no longer bundled within Xcode**) If not specified, the tool installs a mac kind.
+Additional, you can use `-withRuntime=False`, to exclude installing runtime dmg with the Xcode.
+By default, the flag is True

-This will install the requested version of `Xcode.app` in the `/path/to/root` folder.
+This command will install the requested version of `Xcode.app` in the `/path/to/root` folder.
 Run `mac_toolchain help install` for more information.

 _Note:_ to access the Xcode packages, you may need to run: